CharlesJC2001/GET/README.md

 # GET
-GET is submitted to The Visual Computer.
+GET is submitted to KSII Transactions on Internet and Information Systems.

 ## Installation